sverweij/virtual-code-owners/README.md

 ### Any limitations I should know of?

-- Currently only works for _usernames_ to identify team members - not for e-mail addresses.
+- ~~Currently only works for _user names_ to identify team members - not for e-mail addresses.~~
+  Works with both user names and e-mail addresses
 - _virtual-code-owners_ assumes the VIRTUAL-CODEOWNERS.txt is a valid CODEOWNERS
   file and the virtual-teams.yml is a valid yaml file with teams names as keys and team members as arrays under these.
 It will likely throw errors when this